School leadership

 3.2.
 Middle leaders

 According to the 2010 Basic Schools and Upper Secondary Schools Act, a teachers' council is mandated within the educational framework to conduct comprehensive analyses and evaluations of teaching and educational practices.
 This body possesses the authority to deliberate upon and make decisions regarding teaching and education, all within the boundaries of its jurisdiction.
 Membership in the council encompasses the school head, head teacher, teaching faculty, support specialists, and other individuals designated by the school head.
-Furthermore, the active participation of a representative from the Student Council is integral to the proceedings of the Teachers' Council.
+Furthermore, the active participation of a representative from the Student Council is integral to the proceedings of the teachers' Council.
 Establishing the council's functions and procedural regulations falls under the purview of the minister responsible for the respective field.
 This delineation ensures the standardization and effective operation of the council within the educational sphere.

 3.3.
 Parents

+The 2022 Education Act does not make any reference to the parent-teacher association.
 Similarly, the 2021–2035 Education Strategy does not make explicit reference to parent-teacher association.
 However, the strategy recognizes the active role of parents in supporting minor learners and creating conditions that are conducive to learning.

 3.4.
 Students